Iamkaranja/Infosec-Reference-Bank/README.md

 # My Pentesting Notes
-This is a collection of notes, scripts, and writeups taken from OSCP,HTB/THM Machines, Vulnhub and several CTF's.
+This is a collection of notes, scripts, and writeups taken from OSCP, HTB/THM Machines, Vulnhub and several CTF's.
 They will be periodiclly updated, they're meant for general pentesting and learning.